What is the name and location of the wildfire?

 What is the current containment status of the wildfire?

-Fire crews are using both direct and indirect suppression strategies to slow the fire’s spread, particularly south of Highway 246 and around the Pine Lodge area.
+Fire crews used both direct and indirect suppression strategies to slow the fire's spread, particularly south of Highway 246 and around the Pine Lodge area.

-More than 200 personnel, along with helicopters, engines, dozers, and water tenders, are assigned to the incident.
-Strong winds, low humidity, and extremely dry fuels continue to create critical fire weather conditions that may contribute to additional fire growth (2).
+More than 200 personnel, along with helicopters, engines, dozers, and water tenders, were assigned to the incident.
+Strong winds, low humidity, and extremely dry fuels created critical fire weather conditions that contributed to periods of additional fire growth (2).

 Are there any evacuation orders or alerts in place?

-All evacuation orders and alerts associated with the Seven Cabins Fire have been lifted following improved fire conditions and coordination between the Southwest Area Incident Management Team 2 and the Lincoln County Office of Emergency Services.
+All evacuation orders and alerts associated with the Seven Cabins Fire were lifted following improved fire conditions and coordination between the Southwest Area Incident Management Team 2 and the Lincoln County Office of Emergency Services.

 Protect yourself from wildfire smoke